-2.4.
-Oakland Air Route Traffic Control Center (ARTCC) conducted a study to place a value on the extra fuel burn that is caused by aircraft operating at altitudes below their optimum altitude due to lack of RNP 4 and FANS equipment.
+2.4 Oakland Air Route Traffic Control Center (ARTCC) conducted a study to place a value on the extra fuel burn that is caused by aircraft operating at altitudes below their optimum altitude due to lack of RNP 4 and FANS equipment.
 The FAA felt this analysis would help operators recognize the potential savings with RNP 4 and FANS equipage.
 The following are the details on how the extra fuel burn is calculated:

-a) To calculate the extra fuel burn, the FAA worked with the operators and International Air Transport Association (IATA) to develop a table of how much extra fuel each aircraft type burns when it is in thousand feet increments below the aircraft's optimum altitude.
+2.4.1 To calculate the extra fuel burn, the FAA worked with the operators and International Air Transport Association (IATA) to develop a table of how much extra fuel each aircraft type burns when it is in thousand feet increments below the aircraft's optimum altitude.
 This table is provided as an attachment to this paper.

-b) To determine when an aircraft is below its optimum altitude, the program tracks when an aircraft makes a request for a climb clearance and the climb is denied by air traffic control (ATC).
+2.4.2 To determine when an aircraft is below its optimum altitude, the program tracks when an aircraft makes a request for a climb clearance and the climb is denied by air traffic control (ATC).
 The requested altitude is tracked as the aircraft's optimum altitude.
-The program examines the blocking traffic and looks to see if the conflict is same direction traffic and the distance to the traffic is 16 nautical miles (NM) or more (ADS-C Climb Descend Procedure[CDP]).
+The program examines the blocking traffic and looks to see if the conflict is same direction traffic and the distance to the traffic is 16 nautical miles (NM) or more (ADS-C Climb Descend

+Procedure[CDP]).
 If these conditions are met, the program will track the time the aircraft is below their optimum altitude.

-c) The time the aircraft is below its optimum altitude is multiplied by the data in the extra fuel burn table.
+2.4.3 The time the aircraft is below its optimum altitude is multiplied by the data in the extra fuel burn table.
 This allows us to calculate the extra fuel burned because an aircraft is operating below optimum altitude.
 The program also tracks interim step climbs and updates in requested altitude and figures this data in the calculation.

-d) Over the past 18 months, four 15 day time periods were examined.
+2.4.4 Over the past 25 months, five 15 day time periods were examined.
 The results from the first 3 data collections were very similar.
-1-16 April 2012 showed a lost savings of 27,331 kg for the 15 days.
+1-16 April 2012 showed a lost savings of 27,331 kilograms (kg) for the 15 days.
 10-24 September 2012 showed a lost savings of 28,829 kg for those 15 days.
 6-21 January 2013 showed a lost savings of 28,858 kg for those 15 days.

-e) For the calculations in this forth analysis, 15 days of data (September 1-16, 2013) were examined in the Oakland Oceanic FIR.
+2.4.5 For the calculations in the fourth analysis, 15 days of data (September1-16, 2013) were examined in the Oakland Oceanic FIR.
 The results show that an extra fuel burn of 21,310 kilograms (kg) (46,882 lbs) was experienced due to lack of RNP 4 and FANS equipment.
-If the data are extrapolated over a 1 year time period, an annual extra burn of 518,543 kg (1,140,795 lbs) of fuel and an extra 1.6 million kg of $CO_2$ emissions would be realized.
+If the data are extrapolated over a 1 year time period, an annual extra burn of 518,543 kg (1,140,795 lbs) of fuel and an extra 1.6 million kg of CO_2 emissions would be realized.

-f) The latest extra fuel burn analysis indicated a smaller potential fuel burn savings, but the savings are still significant.
-One possible reason for the smaller fuel burn savings found during this data collection may be explained by the increase in RNP4 aircraft since April 2012 when the first extra fuel burn due to the lack of RNP4 data analysis occurred.
-In April 2012, in the Oakland Oceanic FIR, the percentage of RNP4 aircraft was at 30 percent.
-The percentage of RNP4 aircraft has now risen to 50 percent.
-With more RNP4, FANS 1A equipped aircraft can realize more frequently, altitude assignments that are closer to their optimum operating altitude.
-It is too early to tell if this trend will continue, but we will continue to monitor the data.
+2.4.6 The September 2013 extra fuel burn analysis indicated a smaller potential fuel burn savings, but the savings were still significant.
+One possible reason for the smaller fuel burn savings found during this data collection may be explained by the increase in RNP 4 aircraft since April 2012 when the first extra fuel burn due to the lack of RNP 4 data analysis occurred.
+In March 2012, in the Oakland Oceanic FIR, the percentage of RNP 4 aircraft was at 32 percent.
+The percentage of RNP 4 aircraft has now risen to 60 percent.
+With more RNP 4, FANS 1A equipped aircraft can realize more frequently, altitude assignments that are closer to their optimum operating altitude.